tmeasday/meteor-router/README.markdown

 })
 ```

-###Example
+###Examples

-Checkout `examples/simple-routed-app` for an extremely simple example of a filtered routed app.
+Check out `examples/simple-routed-app` for an extremely simple example of a filtered routed app.
 (To run, use meteorite: `cd examples/simple-routed-app; mrt run`).

+Additionally, you might want to read [my blog post](http://bindle.me/blog/index.php/679/page-transitions-in-meteor-getleague-com) about transitions in Meteor.

 Installing
 ----------